Wavelet-Space Representations for Neural Super-Resolution in Rendering Pipelines: Introduction

 \section{Introduction}

-The demand for high-resolution graphics at interactive frame rates has pushed modern rendering pipelines to their computational limits.
-Physically based shading and ray tracing improve visual fidelity but are often too expensive to run at native resolutions.
-Neural super-resolution has thus emerged as a practical alternative: frames are rendered at lower resolution and then reconstructed to the display resolution by learned models, balancing quality and efficiency.
+The demand for high-resolution graphics at real-time frame rates continues to push modern rendering pipelines to their computational limits.
+Physically based shading and ray tracing greatly improve realism but are often too expensive to run at native resolutions.
+Image-space super-resolution has therefore become an essential component of real-time graphics systems: frames are rendered at lower resolution and then reconstructed to display resolution, trading computation for learned upscaling.

-Recent approaches such as NSRR \cite{NSRR:2020}, FuseSR \cite{FuseSR:2023}, and DFASR \cite{DFASR:2024} combine low-resolution renderings with auxiliary scene information like G-buffers and motion vectors.
-DFASR in particular have demonstrated strong results in arbitrary scale neural super-resolution using Fourier-based INRs.
-In this work, we revisit this architecture and investigate whether wavelet-domain representations can further improve reconstruction quality.
+Neural approaches have recently shown strong potential in this space.
+Methods such as NSRR~\cite{NSRR:2020}, FuseSR~\cite{FuseSR:2023}, and DFASR~\cite{DFASR:2024} combine low-resolution shading with auxiliary scene information such as G-buffers and motion vectors to reconstruct temporally stable images.
+DFASR in particular demonstrated arbitrary-scale super-resolution by leveraging Fourier-based implicit neural representations (INRs).
+Building on this line of work, we ask whether alternative spectral representations could further enhance reconstruction quality.

-We propose a wavelet-domain formulation for neural super-resolution for rendering pipelines.
-Instead of predicting pixel intensities, our model regresses wavelet coefficients that encode localized frequency information.
-This explicit spectral representation improves high-frequency reconstruction and reduces blur in textured regions.
-To avoid resolution loss across subbands, we adopt the stationary wavelet transform (SWT), with inverse reconstruction embedded in the network to allow end-to-end training.
-Our system supports arbitrary upscaling factors, similar to DFASR, but achieves sharper detail by operating in coefficient space.
-The approach provides an efficient path toward higher-fidelity rendering.
+We propose a wavelet-domain formulation for neural super-resolution tailored to real-time rendering pipelines.
+Rather than directly predicting pixel intensities, our model regresses wavelet coefficients that encode localized frequency information.
+This explicit spectral representation improves recovery of high-frequency details and reduces blur in textured regions.
+To avoid resolution loss across subbands, we employ the stationary wavelet transform (SWT), with inverse synthesis embedded into the network for end-to-end training.
+Our architecture retains the arbitrary-scale capability of DFASR but achieves sharper detail and improved temporal stability by operating in coefficient space.
+While absolute performance depends on hardware, our formulation provides a practical path toward higher-fidelity reconstruction within the constraints of real-time rendering pipelines.